Oxana Fedorova: Miss Universe 2002

 Canada, Fedorova attended the 2002 Toronto International Film Festival.
-In Panama, Fedorova attended the contract signing that made Panama the host country of the Miss Universe 2003 competition, and in September 2002, Fedorova returned to Puerto Rico to help crown Miss Puerto Rico Universe 2003 Carla Tricoli.
+In Panama, Fedorova attended the contract signing that made Panama the host country of the Miss Universe 2003 competition, and in September 2002, Fedorova returned to Puerto Rico to help crown Miss Puerto Rico Universe 2003, Carla Tricoli.

-A few months after Fedorova's crowning, she was rumored to be pregnant, and was later dethroned by the Miss Universe Organization.
-Fedorova denied the pregnancy rumors and stated that she voluntarily gave up her crown for personal reasons, mainly because she wanted to finish her law degree.
+A few months after Fedorova's crowning, she was terminated by the Miss Universe Organization.
 She later stated in an interview that she had declined to perform her duties because she was so insulted by her treatment on The Howard Stern Show.
 She blamed the pageant organizers for not warning her of the sexual questions Howard Stern frequently asks.
 The Mikimoto Crown was passed on to first-runner up Justine Pasek of Panama, who subsequently became her country's first Miss Universe.
-Fedorova was the first Miss Universe to be dethroned.
+Fedorova was the first Miss Universe to be terminated.

 Film and television career

 Following her dethronement in 2003, Fedorova began pursuing a career in television after she was given an offer to host Star Factory for Channel One but she turned it down and later being selected to host the long-running Russian children's program Good Night, Little Ones! for the VGTRK, beginning in January 2003.
 The show won the TEFI award for Best Children's Show in October 2003.
 She went on to cohost the show Subbotnik on Russia-1 from 2004 to 2010.
 She hosted the Russian national selections for the Junior Eurovision Song Contest 2009 and Eurovision Song Contest 2010, in addition to serving as Russia's spokesperson for the 2008, 2010, and 2012 Eurovision Song Contests.
 In 2014, she began hosting the style and fashion program Koroleva krasoty.

 In 2006, Fedorova competed in the second season of the Russian version of Dancing with the Stars.
 She came in fifth place.
 She additionally appeared as a guest judge on the Russian version of Project Runway in 2011, and as a contestant on the Russian version of Name That Tune in 2014.
 As a voice actress, Fedorova has voiced Russian language versions of Barbie in Toy Story 3 and Queen Clarion in the Tinker Bell film series.